Skip advert

 Electric

-Like the majority of electric cars, the Peugeot E-208’s starting price has been slowly creeping up since it launched.
-It currently remains among the cheapest electric cars on sale, but newer rivals like the BYD Dolphin and the forthcoming Citroen e-C3 aim to drastically undercut it.
-Still, it should be very cheap to run – especially if you choose it as your company car.
+The Peugeot E-208’s starting price has been gradually creeping upwards since it first launched, and newer rivals like the Citroen e-C3 are only widening the gap.
+It should still prove very cheap to run, though, especially if you choose it as your company car.

 Peugeot E-208 insurance group